Detailed content of our market study

 1.1 Definition and presentation

-Wine is an alcoholic beverage that is produced by fermenting (totally or partially) grapes, the fruit of the vine.
-The grapes once harvested through a process that takes place in the winery called winemaking are transformed into wine.
-There are different types of wine based on the type of grapes used and from the different process.
-Generally, wine is divided into the following categories: sparkling and sparkling wines, white wines, rosé wines, red wines and dessert wines.
+Wine is an alcoholic beverage produced through the total or partial fermentation of grapes, the fruit of the vine.
+Through the winemaking process, which takes place in the winery, the harvested grapes are transformed into wine.
+Different types of wine differ in both the grape varieties used and the processing methods, and are generally divided into five main categories: sparkling and sparkling wines, white wines, rosé wines, red wines and dessert wines.

 1.2 The global market